In this article, we will discuss the contract size in forex: its meaning, how to calculate it, and the standard size options.

 One standard lot of JPY refers to 12,500,000 JPY, one standard lot of EUR refers to 125,000 EUR, and one standard lot of CAD refers to 100,000 CAD.

 Since the contract size and the base currency of these products differ from spot trading, the P&L calculation for each pip needs to be adjusted.

 Next Article: 28.
 What are stop loss and take profit?

 - The Best Trading Platform Award 2019 from Financial Weekly, Regulated by FCA & FSA.

 - 100+ trading assets, including Forex, Stocks, Indices, Gold, Crude Oil, etc.

-- 3 types of trading accounts to meet the needs of every customer
+- Three types of trading accounts meet the needs of every customer.

-- Open an account with a minimum deposit of $50
+- Open an account with the smallest deposit of $50.

 Risk Warning: The above content is for reference only and does not represent ZFX’s position.
 ZFX does not assume any form of loss caused by any trading operations conducted in accordance with this article.
 Please be firm in your thinking and do the corresponding risk control.